cheng-alvin/jas/CONTRIBUTING.md

 ```

 > Many instructions share lots of operand encoding logic or patterns that can be encapsulated.
 Each operand encoding identities have a certain order of operand types, allowing code to be shared among instructions who have similar operand inputs.
 In Jas, we have denoted these identities as  two letter codes like `MR`, `RM` or `Z` in which it corresponds to a certain combination of operands types (or classes if your fancy) within an instruction.
-In the end, they are mapped to a enocder function with the same name.
+In the end, they are mapped to a encoder function with the same name.

 ### What to remember before submitting a PR
-Once you have completed your work, remember to submit pull requests that are organised and have a clear sense of
+Once you have completed your work, remember to submit pull requests that are organized and have a clear sense of
 purpose, any change from one line of code to a whole file is okay, it just has to have a purpose and a clear
 reason to be merged upstream. (but also remember to try and keep it small) Speaking of size, please also ensure
-that you properly and logically organise banches and pull requests, if changes don't seem to fit in one pull
+that you properly and logically organize branches and pull requests, if changes don't seem to fit in one pull
 request logically, feel free to submit multiple, as long as it makes sense logically.

 ### What now?